Boosting the Local Invariance for Better Adversarial Transferability: Conclusions

 \section{Conclusions}

 In this study, we introduce \textit{local invariance} of adversarial perturbations and empirically demonstrate a positive correlation between the local invariance of adversarial perturbations on \textit{a surrogate model} and their transferability \textit{across diverse victim models}.
 Building on this insight, we propose LI-Boost, a novel method designed to enhance the local invariance of adversarial perturbations on a single model for better adversarial transferability.
-Through extensive experiments conducted on the standard ImageNet validation set, we validate the effectiveness of LI-Boost across a variety of transfer-based attacks, encompassing both CNNs, ViTs and various defense mechanisms.
+Through extensive experiments conducted on the ImageNet dataset, we validate the effectiveness of LI-Boost across a variety of transfer-based attacks, including CNNs, ViTs, defense mechanisms, commercial vision API systems, and vision-language models.
 Our findings not only underscore the efficacy of the proposed approach but also provide valuable insights into potential avenues for advancing adversarial attack.
-We anticipate that this work will inspire further research in this direction. {
+We anticipate that this work will inspire further research in this direction.